EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-gettingstarted.md

 have a release of Apptainer installed on your local system, you can simply replace references to `singularity` with `apptainer`, if you wish.

+## Checking Singularity works

-Open a terminal on the system that you are using for the course and check that the `singularity` command is available in your terminal:
+[Login to ARCHER2](https://docs.archer2.ac.uk/user-guide/connecting/) and check that the `singularity` command is available in your terminal:

 ~~~
 $ singularity --version